 If you purchase a fire extinguisher for your home, please read the instructions.
 Instructions can provide additional usage tips, as well as directions for how to maintain your extinguisher.
 Also, contact your local fire department.
 They may offer classes that allow you to practice using one.

-Do you have any information you’d like to share?
+Do you have any tips or information you’d like to share?
 I’d love to hear from you.
 Please share them in the comment box below.